TobiaPoppi/IndInf20/README.md

 # Industrial informatics LT - Mantova - 2020/21
-This is official repository of the course Industrial Informatics LT, Year 2019/20, at University of Modena and Reggio Emilia, held at Fondazione Iniversitaria di Mantova
+This is official repository of the course Industrial Informatics LT, Year 2019/20, at University of Modena and Reggio Emilia, held at Fondazione Universitaria di Mantova

 <a href="http://hipert.unimore.it/people/paolob/pub/Industrial_Informatics/index.html" target="_blank">Course page</a>